danielep71/VBA-DATETIMEPICKER/README.md

 - high-frequency in-grid icon show / move / hide behavior
 - hard-boundary cleanup before save, print, close, or teardown

-The manager is intended to be an internal controller.
-If used only inside this VBA project, set the class `Instancing` property to **Private**.

 ### `UF_DatePicker.frm`